-The most delicious and tender gluten free ad dairy free cornbread you’ll ever make.
-Fresh corn, jalapeños and a little maple syrup give this easy skillet cornbread the perfect combination of spicy and sweet.
+The most delicious and tender gluten free ad dairy free cornbread you'll ever make.
+Fresh corn, jalapeños and a honey give this easy skillet cornbread the perfect combination of spicy and sweet.

 Tips for Making Skillet Cornbread